-- The level of threat will be determined. - If necessary, the immediate area will be isolated and evacuated. - The Principal will inform the Superintendent or his/her Designee. - If necessary, initiate lockdown procedures and contact the appropriate law enforcement agency.
+- The level of threat will be determined. - If necessary, the immediate area will be isolated and evacuated. - The Principal will inform the Superintendent or his/her Designee. - If necessary, initiate most appropriate SHESL procedures and contact the appropriate law enforcement agency.